DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/sorting-state.md

 # SortingState Plugin Reference

-A plugin that manages sorting state.
+A plugin that manages the sorting state.
 It controls the list of columns that are used to sort the passed rows and their sort order.

 ## User Reference